ClickCease Guide: Connect & set up Search Console | Less than 5 min

 Why can’t I see data for the last 2 days in Search Console?

 In Google Search Console, there will usually be a delay of 48 hours from when Google collects the data until it is shown to you in your dashboard.
+This delay applies to Performance reports, Coverage reports, and most other data views in the tool.

 Is Google Search Console data 100% accurate?

 What you want to be looking for in any SEO tool is not who is 100% accurate.
-It doesn’t exist.
-Harshly, you want to be looking for the tool with the least bad data.
-With this in mind, it’s important to say that you also need to use common sense and not rely solely on any tools’ keyword search volume.
+That doesn’t exist.
+Realistically, you want to be looking for the tool with the most reliable data.